koba340/pdal_dsm_dtm/README.md

 DTM, DSM and DCHM will be exported as GeoTIFF format.

 # Notice
-This code is non-commercial use ONLY.
+This code is only for non-commercial use.